ConisewerRat/AH-flipper-v-1.2/README.md

 # Features:
 Auction Flipper:
-- Helps you buy items faster!
+- Shows you Flippable items.

 Auto Sniper:
 - Auto Buys Under Valued Items (You can change the min profit and more within the mod)